starkfell/100DaysOfIaC/articles/day.97.automating.resource.locks.on.individual.resources.md

 done
 ```

-You should get back a similar response.
+You should get back a response similar to what is shown below.

 ```console
 /subscriptions/00000000-0000-0000-0000-000000000000/resourcegroups/100days-reslocks/providers/Microsoft.KeyVault/vaults/iac100daysreslockskv/providers/Microsoft.Authorization/locks/LockedResource